VirgilSecurity/virgil-cli/doc/markdown/decrypt.1.md

 Decrypt data with given password or given Private Key + recipient-id. recipient-id is an identifier which is connected with Public Key.
 If a *sender* has a Card, his recipient-id is Card's id.
-Also Public Key is saved in the Card.

 OPTIONS
 =======